Note to Our Readers:

 As expected, the history of toasters begins with bread.
-And according to archeological evidence, the earliest presence of flour can be dated back to around 30,000 years ago.
-In fact, it is very likely that individuals back then made flatbreads as well.
+According to archeological evidence, the earliest presence of flour can be dated back to around 30,000 years ago.
+It’s likely that individuals back then made flatbreads as well.

 Enough with the pyramids.

-At this time in Egypt, leavened bread was considered way nicer compared to flatbread.
-But there was only one problem.
-When they left out in the sun for extended periods of time, the dough would become extremely hard, which would, in turn, make it difficult to consume.
+At this time in Egypt, leavened bread was considered far superior to flatbread.
+However, there was a common issue: when left in the sun for extended periods, bread would harden significantly, making it difficult to consume.

 The Creation of the First Electric Toaster